Think outside the box with 10 creative wedding ideas

 What’s the worst thing that’s happened to you at a wedding?

 This is where question 1. becomes important.
 “What’s the worst thing that’s happened to you at a wedding?” is a pretty common question and I’ve got a few hilarious responses (seriously, I should right a book).
 Not everything always goes smoothly and it’s the way your wedding suppliers deal with what goes wrong that separates the wheat from the chaff.
-To be more precise, you could ask about your personal ‘worst fear’ at your wedding and ask that, eg. “What if it buckets down half-way through my ceremony?” or “What if someone has a medical issue during my ceremony?”
+To be more precise, you could ask about your personal ‘worst fear’ at your wedding and ask that, eg. “What if it buckets down half-way through my ceremony?” or “What if someone has a medical issue during my ceremony?” (btw I've had both happen).

 You’ll quickly get an idea of how your celebrant will react and whether you’d be happy with the reaction.
 Whatever their response is, it will help you choose your celebrant.